 The Creative Curriculum

 All other areas of the curriculum are delivered through topic based learning (History, Geography, Design & Technology, Art and Music).
 This multi-disciplinary approach allows children to understand how concepts are often inter-related, to transfer skills from one subject to another and to engage is exciting learning activities not always possible when studying each subject discretely.
 Good use is made of specialist teaching and educational visits to further enrich learning.
-Year three are currently being introduced to the cornet, violin and fife through a termly musical carousel organised by the Aylesbury Music Service.

 Your child’s education is divided into the following key stages: